How to Optimize Orchard CMS for Microsoft Azure

 This happened to us when we first started working with Azure.

-At Atilus we host more than a 100 of our custom Orchard CMS websites on a single Azure webserver.
-What I am going to discuss in this article will help make Orchard use less resources which will directly affect the server website density.
-More sites on one Azure web server, that run faster and use less server resources equals more money for you.
+At Atilus, we host more than 100 of our custom Orchard CMS websites on a single Azure web server.
+What I am going to discuss in this article will help make Orchard use fewer resources, which will directly affect the server website density.
+More sites on one Azure web server, that run faster and use less server resources, equals more money for you.
 I’m going to go out on a limb that we can all agree this is a good thing.

 Let’s Define a Few Things

-- Orchard CMS – Content Management system built on MVC.NET framework
+- Orchard CMS – Content Management System built on the MVC.NET framework

 - Cache – Storing data in memory for later quick retrieval

-- RAM – Random Access Memory which the server uses to cache the DLLs, run the website, store cached data from the site.
+- RAM – Random Access Memory, which the server uses to cache the DLLs, run the website, and store cached data from the site.

-- DLL – Dynamic Link Library which is the code compiled into a single file the website uses to execute code needed run the site
+- DLL – Dynamic Link Library, which is the code compiled into a single file that the website uses to execute code needed to run the site

 Orchard & Azure Performance Optimizations